caddunits/biogps_essoils/README.md

 pdb_curation
 pubmed
 pocket_curation
+The sheet Non_ecoli reports data tha were removed (originally present for some errors)

 In the sheet multiple_genes, for each bacteria we report genes as groups whenever they correspond to the same complex or should be considered as duplicates for any other reason.
-Genes from the analysis that have this peculiarity are the following:
+Some genes from the analysis that have this peculiarity are the following:
 Staphylococcus aureus	ACCA	ACCA/ACCD
 Staphylococcus aureus	ACCD	ACCA/ACCD
 Pseudomonas aeruginosa	AMIC	AMIC/AMIR